ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 7 ros2 action send_goal
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now let’s execute an action goal from the command line with the following syntax:
+Now let’s send an action goal from the command line with the following syntax:

 .. code-block:: bash